Corallo/Chess-bot/README.md

 - [ ] Fix parser bug causing crash when game end
 - [ ] Fix attempt to login without entering password
 - [x] Catch exception when failing to move, and just make it try again
+- [x] Fix bug that was making black lose intentionally
 - [x] Draw detection doesn't seem to work properly
+- [x] Stalemate not detected as draw
-- [x] Fix bug that was making black lose intentionally
+- [x] Fix positional score bug for black
 - [ ] Fix crash when engine return -inf for checkmate

 ## Notes for myself in the future